Upcoming Park Improvement Projects

 For additional information, please contact the Canton Parks office at 734/394-5310.

 Pollinator gardens are designed to attract bees, butterflies, moths, flies, beetles, bats, as well as hummingbirds.
 These animals perform the crucial ecosystem service of pollination, making it possible for our food and flowers to grow.
 A pollinator garden can have a positive impact on these important insects and small mammals.
 To help support the growth of these spaces, Canton is maintaining the spaces as no mow areas.
 To allow the flowers to return each season, we ask that visitors not pick the flowers.

 Heritage Park, located just west of the Canton Administrative Office at 1150 S. Canton Center, Canton, MI 48188, is one of Canton’s premier parks, where visitors can enjoy 105 acres of green space, including: two playscapes, a splash pad, four pavilions, a picturesque gazebo, two large ponds, walking tracks, an amphitheater, baseball diamonds, soccer fields, a sand volleyball court, fishing area, and much more.

-Ridge Road Park, located on the northwest corner of Ford and Ridge Roads, is currently comprised of 134 acres of undeveloped land where visitors to this rustic park can take advantage of a half-mile crushed gravel trail, during park hours from dawn until dusk.
+Zibiwés Nature Area (formerly Patriot Park), located on the northwest corner of Ford and Ridge Roads, is currently comprised of 134 acres of undeveloped land where visitors to this rustic park can take advantage of a half-mile crushed gravel trail, during park hours from dawn until dusk.
 Visitors should note that overnight parking is not allowed, and no lighting has been installed.
 In addition, no winter maintenance will be provided.

 For additional information, contact the Canton Parks office at 734/394-5310.